RSE-Cambridge/data-acc/README.md

 ### Executables

-There is a [brick host manager](cmd/data-acc-brick-host), running on every data accelerator (DAC) node.
+There is a [dacd](cmd/dacd), running on every data accelerator (DAC) node.
 It is responsible for reporting the installed disks, and watching for volume updates relating to any volume that has its primary brick (brick zero) assigned to that host.

-There is [fakewarp](cmd/fakewarp) that helps integrate with Slurm's burst buffer system.
+There is [dacctl](cmd/dacctl) that helps integrate with Slurm's burst buffer system.
 It users the libs provided in this repo to create jobs and volumes, including assigning bricks to volumes, and request and report on volume state changes.
 The volume state changes are generally responded to by the above brick host manager.